I'm not concerned with your liking or disliking me - all I ask is that you respect me as a human being.”

-Kellina Martin almost 2 years ago from Newport Beach, Ca
+Kellina Martin over 2 years ago from Newport Beach, Ca

 i love you guys youre cooooooollll!

-nathan over 2 years ago from fairbanks indiana
+nathan almost 3 years ago from fairbanks indiana

 Jackie Robinson's story never gets old and bears a new look ---- that's why I use his life story as an example to my students of overcoming adversity.
 What a man!

-Anne almost 3 years ago from Ashland, WI
+Anne about 3 years ago from Ashland, WI

 All I can do is cry and say thank you Jackie!